Web Sales Management

 When the sample web pages appear, click on the 'Online Sales' button on the side navigation bar to log in.
 Please keep in mind the following while you are playing with the demo:

-• You will need to create an account for yourself.
+• You may wish to create an account for yourself.
 This will include your email address and password so that you can sign on again.
-Use your real one so that you will see a sample email that can be sent back to confirm you've signed up and your purchase(s) (all these emails are customizable)
+Use your real email address so that you will see a sample email that can be sent back to confirm you've signed up and your purchase(s) (all these emails are customizable)

 • Once you have signed in, you start building a shopping cart.
 Click on the buttons at the top to look at various items that are for sale.
 In this demo, shopping carts can contain: